mindspore-lab/mindcv/README.md

 ```

 ### Training and Validation Scripts
 It is easy to train your model on standard datasets or your own dataset with MindCV.
 Model training, transfer learning, or evaluaiton can be done using one or a few line of code with flexible configuration.
-Below are the running examples for reference.

 - Standalone Training